kamilmazurek/spring-beans-explained/README.md

 To better understand the concept, let’s see how it can be done using a `@Configuration` class.

-Below is an example that you can find in the `pl.kamilmazurek.example.time` package.
+Below is an example that you can find in the `pl.kamilmazurek.example.beans.time` package.

 Suppose we have a simple `TimeProvider` class that returns the current time: